Cookiebyted/compsci235lab02/README.md

 git gud kid

-submitted my branch from home where internet actually worked - Francois
+submitted and merged my branch from home where internet actually worked - Francois